An official website of the United States government

 After Landsat 8 launched in 2013, Landsat 7 started to acquire data based on a continental acquisition strategy, in which data over Antarctica, oceanic islands, Greenland, and Row 9 and above were no longer acquired systematically.

 Starting April 6, 2022, Landsat 7 acquisitions were suspended to allow for a series of spacecraft burns to lower the satellite’s orbit by 8 kilometers (km) (learn more about this activity).
 After a series of maneuvers lowered the satellite out of the standard 705km WRS-2 orbit, Landsat 7 imaging resumed on May 5, 2022 at a lower orbit of 697 km.
 The USGS elected to continue science data acquisition from the Enhanced Thematic Mapper Plus (ETM+) to assess the utility of imagery collected at the new lower orbit and earlier equatorial crossing time.
 Initially, it was decided to collect data through September 2022 to capture the Northern Hemisphere growing season.
-However, since the health of the satellite and the ETM+ sensor remained steady, and the quality of the data remained nominal, data acquisitions continued into 2024.
+However, since the health of the satellite and the ETM+ sensor remained steady, and the quality of the data remained nominal, data acquisitions continued until January 2024.

 Landsat Maneuvers